 Member Spotlight

-WWCDA Spotlights Claire Rauscher, Partner, Womble Bond Dickinson (US) LLP (North Carolina).
-Claire shares her WWCDA journey, how WWCDA has helped her career, and what most excites her about WWCDA's future initiatives.
+WWCDA Spotlights Lisa Mathewson, Principal, Mathewson Law LLC.
+Lisa shares her WWCDA journey, how WWCDA has helped her career, and what most excites her about WWCDA's future initiatives.

 Claire Rauscher, Partner, Womble Bond Dickinson